Joule87/stackView-within-TableViewCell/README.md

 # stackView-within-TableViewCell
-How to use a stackView within a tableViewCell, adding subViews to the stackView loaded from a nib file
+Adding custom Views loaded from a nib file to the stackView